nguyendangdung/das-employerapprenticeshipsservice/docs/Jobs/RunningJobs.md

 ![Open Account](AzureStorage_2.png)

-The json message is posted to a queue named ashocjobs and is structured as follows:
+The json message is posted to a queue named adhocjobs and is structured as follows:

     {